 Each state has their own set of exemptions and rules as to how they are applied.
 These exemptions are meant to protect specific types of property such as real estate, home furnishings, jewelry and retirement accounts to name a few examples.
 Depending on how many valuables you have and their fair market value, your exemptions may not be able to cover all of your property; however, a qualified bankruptcy lawyer can help you prioritize your belongings and work with the bankruptcy trustee so that can keep all of your assets if you so wish.

-Omaha attorneys Burke Smith and Dana Ulrich will assess your assets and ensure that you utilize your exemptions as effectively as possible.
+Omaha attorney Burke Smith will assess your assets and ensure that you utilize your exemptions as effectively as possible.
 They will listen to what your priorities are and will work to help you keep your property through the bankruptcy process.
 Contact our office today for a free consultation.

-Lawyers getting the most from bankrutpcy exemptions so that Nebraska residents may keep their property
+Omaha Lawyers getting the most from bankruptcy exemptions so that Nebraska residents may keep their property